Azure-Samples/azure-search-power-skills/Vision/FormRecognizer/Readme.md

 ## Sample Input:

-This sample data is pointing to a file stored in this repository, but when the skill is integrated in a skillset, the URL and token will be provided by cognitive search.
+This sample data is pointing to a file stored in this repository, but when the skill is integrated in a skillset, the URL and token will be provided by AI search.

 ```json
 {